Master of Education (MEd.) Courses

 MED-653: Indigenous Knowledges & Lifeways (Credits: 3)

-This course will introduce indigenous knowledge systems, worldviews, and lifeways from various regions of the world.
-The course will be structured so students experience indigenous ways of learning and social-environmental organization.
-Students will explore epistemological questions, relationships (economic, social, governance, with nonhuman life forms), and historical and contemporary practices.
-Students will apply their learning to addressing global crises and reflect on their own cultural identity, values, and practices.
+This course introduces indigenous knowledge systems, worldviews, and lifeways from various regions of the world.
+Students explore epistemological questions, relationships (economic, social, governance, with nonhuman life forms), and historical and contemporary practices around an issue of interest to the student.
+Students research how indigenous peoples are addressing global crises and reflect on the students' own cultural identity, values, and practices.

 MED-660: Directed Studies (Credits: 1 to 3)